-Is your organisation, vehicle [and/or other transport you operate], home ethical and safe?
+Is your organisation, vehicle and home ethical and safe?

 In my work as a Consultant Coach, Musicians Union Health & Safety Rep and Researcher I'm required to raise awareness about the importance of committing to the Social, Environmental as well as Economic development of our projects, organisations, practices and companies.